-Supervisors are prohibited from forming personal relationships with their students (including, but not limited to, marital, sexual, romantic, or emotional relationships; see also the University's staff-student relationships policy).
-If such a relationship develops then it is in the best interests of both the student and the supervisor and of their immediate colleagues for this to be reported to the DGS or Head of Department, and for alterative and independent supervisory arrangements to be made, without detriment to the student.
-This does not preclude the supervisor and student continuing to collaborate scientifically with one another, but the formal supervisory responsibility must cease.
+Supervisors are prohibited from forming close, personal or intimate relationships with their students (including, but not limited to, marital, sexual, romantic, or emotional relationships; see also the University's staff-student relationships policy).
+If such a relationship develops then it is in the best interests of both the student and the supervisor and of their immediate colleagues for this to be reported to the DGS or Head of Department, and for alterative and independent supervisor and student continuing to collaborate scientifically with one another, but the formal supervisory responsibility must cease.
 If it is found that a supervisor has not reported such a relationship then they will not be permitted to supervise any further students.